Another day another outburst. Your fuse is running out and you have no idea how to solve problems in your relationship.

 Now we know what happens during an arguement that’s causing you to feel unheard.
 You are not being heard because the amygdala has gone rogue.
 What can you do to decrease the chances of a heated and hurtful disagreement?

-To solve problems in your relationship in a healthier way it is important to have ground work.
+To solve problems in your relationship in a healthier way it is important to do some ground work.

 - Know yourself or at the very least know what sets you off.
 As much as possible know your fears initimately, understand your traumas and your argument style, and then have the courage to communicate all of this to your partner.